Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Varying Difficulty of PVR Tasks

 \subsection{Varying Difficulty with Distribution Shift}

-Having seen the different input types and the basic tasks, we turn to defining how to systematically vary the difficulty of the PVR tasks.
-It is this feature that makes the PVR tasks especially useful in testing and understanding generalization.
-Specifically, as the PVR tasks rely on reasoning about position \textit{and} values, there are several ways to naturally increase task complexity.
+Another natural method to vary difficulty in PVR tasks arises is by introducing \textit{Holdout} distribution shift.
+As PVR requires reasoning about input positions \textit{and} values, we can holdout all examples with certain values in certain positions at training, and at test time, \textit{only} evaluate on these examples.
+This can be done while ensuring that all possible pointer instructions and values still occur in the training data.
+So (i) as there is a significant Holdout shift between train and test, memorization and nearest neighbors cannot be relied on, but (ii) the neural network can still generalize, provided it learns about different positions, values and the pointer rule.

-One such method is to introduce distribution shift: at train time, we (i) ensure some of the values do not appear at some positions (i.e. value \textit{holdout} at some positions) (ii) we also ensure all values appear somewhere (so the model has the ability to learn all the values).
-We can then test to see how well the model learns notions of position, value and the pointer rule.
-In Figure \ref{fig:visual-dshift-schematic}, we provide an example of this (studied further in Section \ref{sec:dshift-exploration}): we take the block style visual PVR task, and in the training set, make sure digits $1-3$ never appear in the top right, digits $4-6$ never appear in the bottom left and digits $7-9,0$ never appear in the bottom right.
+A concrete example of this Holdout distribution shift is shown in Figure \ref{fig:visual-dshift-schematic}.
+We take the $2$ x $2$ block style visual PVR task, and in the training set, make sure digits $1-3$ never appear in the top right, digits $4-6$ never appear in the bottom left and digits $7-9,0$ never appear in the bottom right.
+The test set consists only of these held out examples.